 So you know how films are made?
 Kudos, Spielberg.
 But unlike writing novels, where you can live as a recluse your entire life while pedaling out best sellers, film is a collaborative medium.
 You can have the best script in the world, but if you can’t find anyone to make it, what’s the point?

 The way in which films are being made has changed.
 The saying, "it’s not what you know, but who you know", is truer now than ever before.

 If you’ve ever worked on-set, you know that a majority of the crew members moonlight as directors, producers, agents, even actors at night.

 How about the second assistant camera girl?
 She’s efficient, shy, and knows how to handle a camera better than the male camera operator who brings her along on jobs.
 She had a course that taught her focus pulling in film school, so she uses it to pay the rent.
-But on Mondays and Wednesdays she interns at William Morris.
-She’s slowly working up as a jr. agent, and eventually an agent herself, who will be looking for a fresh roster of writers to represent.
+However, on Mondays and Wednesdays, she works as an intern at William Morris.
+Her ultimate goal is to become a junior agent and eventually an agent who will seek out a new group of writers to represent.